-What to see in Ragusa and Modica: duomos, cave restaurants and chocolate
+What to see in Ragusa and Modica: 1 easy day trip

 The earthquake in Ragusa 1693 split the city of Ibla in 2, with some of the buildings re-built in Baroque style.
-That said, it’s still possible to see the older pre-earthquake buildings too.
+However, you can also see the older pre-earthquake buildings.
 Walking around and exploring the city is a must — just try to do this early morning, before the sun gets too hot.

-The number one attraction most people flock to are the awe-inspiring duomos in the city.
+The number one attraction most people flock to see in Ragusa are the mesmerizing duomos in the city.
 The Duomo is the principal church or cathedral in every Italian town or city.
-You can find the Duomo San Giorgio in Piazza Duomo, or the Cattedrale di San Giovanni Battista.
-Both are perfect examples of Sicilian Baroque architecture, and I must have spent at least 5 minutes in the blazing sun simply staring at the former.

-If you have no itinerary to stick to, I’d highly recommend just strolling around the town.
-On doing so, we came across a workshop that was not only selling local crafts, but also restoring them.
-We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colourful Sicilian print.
+We came across a workshop that wasn’t only selling local crafts, but also restoring them.
+We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colorful Sicilian print.